intel/gstreamer-media-SDK/README.md

 Features
 --------
- - Decode H264 AVC, MPEG-2, JPEG, VC-1, HEVC (Main and Main 10), VP8 and VP9 videos
+ - Decode H264 AVC, MPEG-2, JPEG, VC-1, HEVC (Main and Main 10), VP8 and VP9 (including Profile 2 10-bit) videos
  - Compatible with GStreamer-based video players such as Totem, Parole and gst-play through playbin element.
  - Support for zero-copy rendering with glimagesink using EGL (Linux) or DirectX 11 / OpenGL interop (Windows)
- - Support for Direct3D 11 on Windows with zero-copy and deep color rendering for 10-bit video formats
+ - Support for Direct3D 11 on Windows with zero-copy and HDR support for 10-bit video formats
  - Support native Wayland rendering using Wayland backend
  - Support X11 rendering using DRI3 backend
  - Support VPP acceleration of dynamic procamp control during video playback